peaceheis/spookyapp/README.md

 These instructions come from: https://cloud.google.com/functions/docs/writing.

 1. Open a command line session.
+2. Type `pip install functions-framework`.
-2. Check that `python` installed correctly: `python -V`.
+3. Check that `python` installed correctly: `python -V`.
 Check that `pip3` installed correctly: `pip3 -V`.
-3. We need to set up our directory structure.
+4. We need to set up our directory structure.
    - From the project root, enter `mkdir functions` in the command line.
    - `cd functions`
    - `mkdir my-spooky-function`